 Interest Rates

 Interest is the cost of borrowing money, calculated as a percentage of the loan balance.
 For federal loans, rates are fixed throughout the life of the loan.
 Private loans may have fixed or variable interest rates.
+If you’ve kept your private loan in good standing, you may be able to refinance if interest rates decline.

 Three Strategies for Tackling Student Debt